eideeivindsen/react-beginner-course-day-1/03-state/README.md

 `useState` is one of many ways in which you can describe state in react.
 State is essential; it's what creates the layer in which you create websites that are dynamic and and reacts to how you're using a web application.

 The useState hook, and all other hooks are represented by the prefix of `use`.
+Here's an example of the useState hook, that keep track of component state.

 ```js
 const [state, setState] = useState(initialValue);